andrewlkirby/happy-sad-post-classifier/README.md

 # Predicting Depression in Social Media Posts Using Natural Language Processing
 Uses internet posts to classify whether author is happy or depressed

-Binary classifier; uses sci-kit learn's Logistic Regression
+Binary classifier; uses scikit-learn's Logistic Regression

 Compares prediction results from throwing a TF-IDF on each post to results from sentiment & subjectivity scores from each post